rinovan18/dropsolid/readme/install/readme.md

 ![Drupal configuration](images/install-configure-01.png "Fill in the form")
 ![Drupal configuration](images/install-configure-02.png "Fill in the form")

+**Important note:**
-Important note (this is mentioned during the step as well): User 1 will receive a random password.
-Our preferred flow is to only log in as User 1 using drush.
+User 1 (admin) does not get a password in rocketship projects.
+This is for security reasons.
+Our preferred flow is to have developers log in as user 1 using drush or users on the Platform to get a login using the project's "login" button.

 ### step 6: Multilingual configuration